ECorpron/Data-516-Project/README.md

 (Unspecified License)
 * Mask mandate compliance data is from the New York Times: https://github.com/nytimes/covid-19-data/tree/master/mask-use Link to the New York Times license (https://github.com/nytimes/covid-19-data/blob/master/LICENSE)

+## Code Instructions
+To run the code and get the outputs found in the repository run the Project Part 1 notebook file.
+Currently all outputs are made within the notebook.

+## Folders
+### Figures
+This folder contains figures I find interesting.
+Currently all figures are made within the Project Part 1 file.

+### Write-ups
+Contains reports written for the project

+### data
+contains the raw data used in the analysis.
+I currently don't save any intermediate data files.